Pulsar Discoveries from the TRAPUM UHF Survey of Fermi-LAT Sources: Introduction

-The \textit{Fermi}-LAT unassociated sources that are localised with precisions of a few arcminutes and that have pulsar-like spectra provide optimal targets for pulsar searches.
-Consequently, many radio surveys have been searching for radio pulsations using these pulsar-like unassociated gamma-ray sources as targets under the \textit{Fermi} Pulsar Search Consortium \citep[PSC;][]{Ray2012+PSC}.
-This strategy has proven effective in numerous surveys using radio telescopes worldwide \citep[e.g.,][]{Kerr2012+Parkes,Cromartie2016+Arecibo,Wang2021+FASTMSP,Bangale2024,Kerr2025}.
-By targeting \textit{Fermi} gamma-ray sources, this search technique is particularly sensitive for detecting millisecond pulsars (MSPs), as they are often gamma-ray bright because of their high spin-down power.
-MSPs are especially important astrophysical laboratories because of their stable rotation, which enables precise timing studies.
-Moreover, many MSPs reside in diverse binary environments, which provide valuable opportunities to study binary evolution.
 In particular, compact binary MSPs known as ``spider pulsars'' feature an MSP with an irradiated, low-mass companion in a sub-day orbit: black widows (BWs) have an extremely low-mass, semi-degenerate companion ($\ll 0.1\,M_{\odot}$), while redbacks (RBs) have a low-mass, non-degenerate companion ($0.2 - 0.4\,{\rm M}_\odot$) \citep{Roberts2013}.
 Some spiders appear to be intermediate between the conventional black widow and redback categories, bridging the two types \citep[e.g., PSR~J1242$-$4712;][]{Ghosh2024+J1242}.
 Over the years, many spider systems have been discovered, helping in the development of binary evolution models \citep[e.g.,][]{Chen2013,Benvenuto2014}.
 As of this writing, there are 82 confirmed spider pulsars\footnote{\url{https://astro.phys.ntnu.no/SpiderCAT/}} \citep{SpiderCAT}.
 Spider pulsars are challenging to detect as they often exhibit long radio eclipses due to intra-binary material and obstruction by the companion, which varies depending on the system structure and inclination \citep{Polzin2018+J1810,Polzin2019+J2051}. \citet{Shang2024+J1816} studied the radio eclipse of PSR~J1816+4510, finding that the pulse profile broadens in the eclipse region due to increased scattering.
 Similarly, observations of PSR~J1653$-$0158 \citep{Nieder2020+J1653} suggest that some spider binaries are continuously obstructed by material, underscoring the value of observing across multiple wavelengths (e.g., radio and gamma rays).
 Examples of extreme radio-eclipsing spider systems include PSRs~J1048+2339 \citep{Deneva2016+J1048}, J0212+5321 \citep{Perez2023+J0212}, and J0838$-$2827 \citep{Thongmeearkom2024+RBs}.

 This paper is part of the Transients and Pulsars with MeerKAT \citep[TRAPUM;][]{Stappers2018+TRAPUM} survey.
 The TRAPUM collaboration comprises several groups with varied search strategies, targeting different regions and sources across the sky to maximise the discovery of new pulsars.
 These groups include the Globular Clusters Working Group \citep{Ridolfi2021+GC,Vleeschower2024+M62}, the Nearby Galaxies Working Group \citep{Carli2024+SMC,Prayag2024+LMC}, the Supernova Remnants Working Group \citep{Turner2024+SNR}, and the \textit{Fermi} Sources Working Group \citep{Clark2023+Lband,Thongmeearkom2024+RBs}.
 So far, 307 new pulsars\footnote{\url{https://trapum.org/discoveries/}} have been discovered by TRAPUM, and by the MPIfR-MeerKAT Galactic Plane Survey \citep[MMGPS;][]{Padmanabh2023+MGPS}, which uses the same processing infrastructure.
 The \textit{Fermi} Sources Working Group has contributed 52 of these discoveries.
 Of these, 47 are from the shallow (10-minute) surveys (\citealp{Clark2023+Lband}; this paper; Thongmeearkom et al., in preparation), while five pulsars are from the targeted deep (1-h) surveys (\citealp{Thongmeearkom2024+RBs, Belmonte2025+J1544}; Belmonte Díaz et al., in preparation).